 Home Remedies for Gingivitis, Plaque, Toothe Ache, Periodontal Disease, and Cold Sores

 Periodontal disease affects about 75% of the American population.
 The symptoms include red swollen gums, gums that bleed, constant bad breath, and dry mouth.
-It is caused by plaque, that forms and sticks to the teeth.
+It is caused by plaque, that forms, and sticks to the teeth.
 Sometimes with pain, and sometimes without.

-Bleeding gums imply a vitamin C deficiency or scurvy.
+Bleeding gums imply a vitamin C deficiency, or scurvy.

 Receding gums are a sign of Coq10 deficiency.
 As well as a possibility of infection.
-It is best to see a Dentist if they are swollen, and inflammed.
+It is best to see a Dentist if they are swollen, and inflamed.
 Co q 10 has been found to be very effective in the treatment of gingivitis, over a 6 month period.
 Taken orally, and applied directly to the gums.

 Vitamin A is also healing to gum tissue.
-Present in colorful fruits, and vegatables.
-Vitamin A can be very toxic taken above 10,000 IU.
+Present in colorful fruits, and vegetables, Vitamin A can be very toxic taken above 10,000 IU.
 So, do not exceed this amount, natural beta carotene would be a better choice.

 Other Recommendations include the following:

 Grapefruit seed extract as a rinse.
 Found to be just as effective as Listerine in fighting plaque, and gingivitis, without the alcohol content.
 It is also an anti infective, a natural antibiotic, anti microbial, and anti fungal. (which is what plaque is).
 1 to 2 drops in 1-2 ounces of water.
 Swish around in mouth twice a day, it can be spit out, or swallowed.
 Do not use if you are currently taking a prescription, or over the counter medication, as it has been known to increase dosages of said medicine.
 Never use full strength, must always be diluted.